5G video and data feed from ambulances improves pre-hospital triage

 The next step of this H2020 5G-HEART research will be testing simultaneous delivery of video-audio and real-time smart intersection control for ambulance services, using full-fledged 5G technology.

 Specialist and strategist in next-generation wireless networks, Green Wireless, and radio/wireless/mobile communications in general.
 His recent focus is 5G/6G radio networks and how 5G/6G may empower vertical sectors.
-Coordinate knowledge acquisition activities in the area of network technologies, in particular for international and European collaboration.
+Coordinates knowledge acquisition activities in the area of network technologies, in particular for international and European collaboration.

 Looking for an expert?View all experts